YouTube CEO steps down, severing longtime ties to Google

-In an email to YouTube employees that was shared publicly Thursday, the 54-year-old Wojcicki said she is stepping down to “start a new chapter focused on my family, health, and personal projects I’m passionate about.”
+In an email to YouTube employees that was shared publicly Thursday, the 54-year-old Wojcicki said she is leaving to “start a new chapter focused on my family, health, and personal projects I’m passionate about.”
 She didn’t elaborate on her plans.

 Although she became one of the most respected female executives in the male-dominated tech industry, Wojcicki will also be remembered as Google’s first landlord.

-Shortly after Google co-founders Larry Page and Sergey Brin incorporated their search engine into a business, Wojcicki rented the garage of her Menlo Park, California, home to them for $1,700 per month.
+Shortly after Google co-founders Larry Page and Sergey Brin incorporated their search engine into a business in 1998, Wojcicki rented the garage of her Menlo Park, California, home to them for $1,700 a month.

 In 2006, Google bought Wojcicki’s home to serve as a monument to the roots of a company now valued at $1.2 trillion.
 During Wojcicki’s career at Google, Brin became her brother-in-law when he married her sister, Anne, in 2007.
 Brin and Anne Wojcicki divorced in 2015.